-A protein generally undergoes reversible structural changes in performing its biological function.
+Protein structures range in size, from tens to several thousands of amino acids.
+By its biological function.
 The alternative structures of the same protein are referred to as different conformational isomers, or simply, conformations, and transitions between them are called conformational changes.